Control Theory and Experimental Design in Diffusion Processes: An illustrative example

 The governing equation is

 where $x_t\in\R$ is the position of the particle and the potential $V$ is given by

 (See Fig.~\ref{fig:kramers-pot}(a).)
-Here, we study the model with $w=0.3$, $\sigma=0.1$, and $A\approx 3.8$, which we randomly picked from an interval centered around $A=4$~.
+Here, we study the model with $w=0.3$, $\sigma=0.1$, and $A\approx 3.8$.
+We selected the last value randomly picked from an interval centered around $A=4$ in order to avoid cherry-picking favorable parameter values.
 In this regime, the unforced system (i.e., with $u_t\equiv 0$) exhibits dynamics on two separate timescales: on the shorter timescale, the particle position fluctuates about the bottom of one of the wells due to thermal fluctuation; on longer timescales, on the order of $e^{2(\Delta V)/\sigma^2}$ where $\Delta V = A+1$ is the depth of the well, the system jumps between the two potential wells \citep{van-kampen,freidlin-wentzell}.
 A sample path is shown in Fig.~\ref{fig:kramers-pot}(c) (bottom, dark black curve).

 Models of this type are paradigms for physical systems with multiple metastable states, and calculating transition rates between metastable states (due to large deviations in the driving white noise process) are of interest in, e.g., in reaction rate theory.
 By extension, the heights of relevant potential barriers are also of interest.
 Our goal here is to estimate the barrier height $A$ in Eq.~(\ref{eq:double-well}).